 It is unlikely that your emotional intelligence skills will drastically improve by reading a book or this article or taking a training class.
 It takes time, training, and a great deal of practice.
 As products and services and skills continue to be commoditized, the ability to distinguish oneself or a product is becoming more difficult.
 However, leveraging EQ enables us to create a competitive advantage through a focus on other’s needs, relationships, and leadership style.

 Be honest with individuals about the gap that exists between where they are currently and where they want to be.
 Help them develop a plan to get there and provide supportive feedback along the way.

 Give people learning assignments from real-life situations or issues.
 To grow, people need “stretch goals and assignments.”

 Small group feedback is an effective way to provide constructive and effective feedback.

-6. Don’t allow resting on one’s laurels – begin the cycle again with new goals and objectives for growth and development.
+Begin the cycle again with new goals and objectives for growth and development.